JuliaGraphics/Luxor.jl/docs/src/tutorial/helloworld.md

 then you're ready to start.

-You can work in a Jupyter or Pluto notebook, or perhaps use the VSCode editor/development environment.
+You can work in a Jupyter or Pluto notebook, or use the VSCode editor/development environment.
 It's also possible to work in a text editor (make sure you know how to run a file of Julia code), or, at a pinch, you could use the Julia REPL directly.

 Ready?
 Let's begin.